Stack Exchange: June–August 2023 moderation strike

 In mid-2023, Stack Exchange made several changes regarding its policies around content generated by artificial intelligence which resulted in a strike of a portion of its volunteer moderators.
-The protest centered around a policy posted to moderators on May 29 stating that the use of AI-detection tools were not permitted to be used as part of moderation.
+The protest centered around a policy posted to moderators on May 29 stating that the use of AI-detection tools was not permitted as part of moderation.
 In a statement, Stack Exchange confirmed that 11% of moderators had ceased content moderation in response to this policy.
 This would grow to more than 23% of all moderators on the network by June 22, including more than 70% of all Stack Overflow moderators.

 The strike began with a post to Meta Stack Exchange, which raised concerns regarding the quality and accuracy of AI-generated content, and the lack of transparency from Stack Exchange surrounding this policy change.
 Moderators also stated that the version of the policy released to the public differed from the version they had received on the moderator-only forum, notably in that the public version did not include language requiring that moderators stop restricting all AI content.

 Negotiations between Stack Exchange and moderators resulted in new policies allowing moderators to remove AI content when there is a strong indicator of GPT usage, and a commitment from the site to continue to provide data and API access.
 At the conclusion of negotiations, the strike ended on August 2, 2023.

+Drastic drop in number of questions asked, 2020-2026

+The years 2017-2026 saw a drop in the number of questions asked on the site, with the drop becoming especially precipitous around 2023.
+The figure for March 2026 was down by 96% compared to March 2017.
+Discussion has focused on this metric because it is publicly available, but there is no public information on statistics such as total page views or advertising revenue.
+In discussion on meta.stackexchange.com, there was a lack of consensus on whether this was in fact a bad thing or what was causing the change.
+Users speculated that SE "had various incidents over time that caused core users to leave," or that over time, 'the "repository of information" fills up [because] effectively all the "good questions" have been asked many times over already,' or that Q&A activity has shifted to large language models.